MISSION STATEMENT

 The IDA will continue to seek out industrial entities that can create and retain jobs in Green Island.

-During 2021 IDA management discussed bringing new commercial/industrial entities to the Village on its own and with its private sector developers.
+Back in 2021 IDA management discussed bringing new commercial/industrial entities to the Village.
 The IDA issued an RFP for development of the former Ford Motor Company property and received one proposal.
-The IDA is presently working with the developer and other Village personnel on proposed market rate housing along the river.
-The property is owned by the IDA.
+The IDA is presently working with the developer and other Village personnel on market rate housing along the river.

 The cumulative effect of our economic development over the past twenty years has produced a 45% increase in the total taxable assessed valuation.

-In August of 2023, the IDA approved financial assistance for a project by 25 Tibbits LLC valued at $20,000,000 for two Class A industrial/warehouse/distribution buildings.
-One will be 120,000 square foot and the other 30,000 square foot, both single story light industrial buildings, sitting on 11.71 acres at 147 Cannon Street.
-Site work has commenced, seven abandoned buildings have been demolished and the building construction should begin in early 2024.
-Approximately 40 good paying construction jobs have been created over the past year that construction has been ongoing.
+The revitalization efforts at 147 Cannon Street created approximately 40 good paying construction jobs.
 The IDA benefited by collecting an administrative fee, future real property taxes to the Village, School and County and the projection of adding a minimum of 20 permanent jobs to the Village and Region.
 The developer benefits include sales tax and mortgage tax exemptions as well as the NYSRPTL Section 485-b real property tax exemption for new construction.
+This project will add approximately 10 million dollars in taxable assessed value to the Village’s assessment roll upon completion.

-3. Support and encourage those projects, which provide the greatest number of employment opportunities.
+- Support and encourage those projects which provide the greatest number of employment opportunities.

-Retaining and expanding existing businesses starts when an entity locates in Green Island.
-We have periodic meetings with businesses when we think we can be of assistance or when they ask for help/advice on an individual basis.
+The IDA is always exploring ways to retain and expand existing businesses here in Green Island.
+The best way to tackle challenges is to keep the means of communication open.
+We have periodic meetings with businesses when we think the IDA can be of assistance or when the business owners ask for help/advice on an individual basis.
 The IDA occasionally conducts periodic gatherings by means of a business breakfast or similar events and brings in financial and economic advisors to give presentations at such gatherings.
-Attendance had been good as these entities know they will get an opportunity to discuss their products/ services with management of other entities, both in and outside of Green Island.
-Participants have asked that we continue these meetings and we intend to do so.
-Unfortunately, with the onset of COVID, we have been unable to hold these gatherings for the last few years.
-We hope to resume them soon, as it is deemed safe to do so.
-In the meantime, we have continued to help businesses through the COVID crisis and post COVID, as many have had to change their business plans to survive.
+Attendance was good as these entities know they will get an opportunity to discuss their products/ services with management of other entities, both in and outside of Green Island.
+Participants have asked that we continue these meetings, and we intend to do so.

 IDA ENABLING STATUTE